trupin/store-locator-meteor-sample/README.md

 # Resources

 Server side:
-* The [node-googlemaps](https://github.com/moshen/node-googlemaps) module to request the stores locations from the server side.
+* The [node-googlemaps](https://github.com/moshen/node-googlemaps) module to request the stores locations.
 * The [node-csv](https://github.com/wdavidw/node-csv) module to convert the the stores locations to csv.

 Client side: